GSA/idmanagement.gov/_playbooks/playbook-whfb.md

 - Fingerprint recognition
 - PIN (for use as a backup in case the biometric authentication fails or in the absence of camera/fingerprint scanning technology)

-Biometric data is stored locally on the device, and it is never sent to external devices or servers.
+WHfB PINs may seem similar to passwords at first glance.
+However, there is a fundamental difference: PINs typically are local to the device and not transmitted over the internet, unlike a Microsoft 365 or Azure Active Directory (Azure AD) User Principal Name and Password combination.
+Device PIN creation establishes a trusted relationship with the identity provider (Azure AD).
+It also creates an asymmetric key pair that is used for authentication.
+Transmittal of the public key to the authentication server completes the sign-in request.
+When paired with a Trusted Platform Module (TPM) chip, tamper protection is enabled.
+This feature protects the key material from attackers and locks the device after too many incorrect PIN attempts.
+Biometric data is stored locally on the device and never sent to external devices or servers.
 As stated previously, authentication occurs via the asymmetric key.
 Users can delete or remove their biometric information by visiting **Settings** \> **Accounts** \> **Sign-in options.**

 # Assumptions
 This playbook assumes that devices are cloud-only joined and that no hybrid configuration with Active Directory exists.
 Deploying Windows Hello for Business in a hybrid environment requires configuring Azure AD Connect, Azure AD Kerberos and deploying either a Cloud Trust Device Configuration Profile in Microsoft Intune (Intune), a Key trust deployment in on-premises Active Directory, or a hybrid certificate trust deployment, which requires Active Directory Federated Services (ADFS).
 Of these three hybrid options, the Cloud Kerberos trust deployment is recommended.
 More on that here: [Windows Hello for Business cloud Kerberos trust clients configuration and enrollment | Microsoft Learn](https://learn.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-hybrid-cloud-kerberos-trust-provision?tabs=intune){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}